 PY 497.
 Historical Development in Psychology.
 Development of psychology as a discipline and profession.
 An historical coverage of systems and directions representing the breadth and diversity of the discipline.
-Prerequisites: PY 370 and completion of the extended core requirements in the major with grades of C or
+Prerequisites: PY 370 with a grade of C or better and completion of the extended core requirements in the major.
+(3)